-Production which has failed the small scale test may be retested for certification if each panel is treated with a scavenger or handled by other means of reducing formaldehyde emissions (e.g., aging) which does not adversely affect the structural integrity of the product.
+Production which has failed the small scale test may be retested for certification if each panel is treated with a scavenger or handled by other means of reducing formaldehyde emissions (e.g., aging).

 (8) Small Scale Retesting

 The manufacturer may choose to retest a non-complying lot.
 When retesting a non-complying lot, the following criteria apply: